-A responsive website means it’s a site that adapts to screen sizes across different devices.
+A responsive website means the website’s design responds to different screen sizes across a variety of devices.
+What a website looks like on a desktop computer won’t be the same for a mobile device.
 It is also referred to as a mobile-friendly website.
 Depending on the width and orientation of your device’s screen, a responsive website will flow and respond accordingly.

 What does a responsive website look like?

-You can test to see if a website is responsive by going into your browser tools and adjusting the width.
-Follow these steps depending on your desktop browser:
+One way you can test to see if a website is responsive is by going into your browser tools and adjusting the width.
+If you’re on your phone, a tell that indicates a website isn’t optimized for mobile is you are required to zoom in.
+Text will be very small and hard to read.

 Google Chrome, Edge, and Firefox: